Saas-Experts-Co/Consents.js/README.md

 ### 2\.
 New User Registration or Shopping Cart Checkout

 This scenario captures consent during registration or checkout.
 The "I agree" checkbox is typically near the final action button.
+Since this consent is coming in unsolicited, it also requires them to confirm the request via e-mail.

 When you already have the userId during registration: